Sharon C. Rutberg

-Sharon C. Rutberg opened her neighborhood estate planning practice in 2014 to help individuals and families find the peace of mind that comes from having an estate plan in place.
+Sharon C. Rutberg opened her neighborhood law practice in 2014 to assist individuals and families with estate planning, probate, and elder law matters.
+She enjoys helping her clients find the peace of mind that comes from getting their important legal concerns addressed.

-Sharon is a member of the Real Property, Probate & Trust (RPPT) Sections of the Washington State Bar Association and King County Bar Association, and Assistant Editor of the Washington Bar’s RPPT Newsletter.
-She also belongs to the National Association of Elder Law Attorneys (NAELA), and the Washington Association of Elder Law Attorneys (WAELA).
+Sharon is a member of the Real Property, Probate & Trust (RPPT) Sections of the Washington State Bar Association and King County Bar Association, and Editor of the Washington Bar’s RPPT Newsletter.
+She belongs to the National Academy of Elder Law Attorneys (NAELA) and the Washington Academy of Elder Law Attorneys (WAELA).

-Sharon is getting her LLM (Master of Laws) degree in Elder Law at the Seattle University School of Law.
-As an elder law attorney, Sharon works with seniors on estate planning and obtaining and paying for long-term care, including Medicaid planning.
+Sharon received an LLM (Master of Laws) degree in Elder Law at the Seattle University School of Law.
+As an elder law attorney, Sharon works with seniors on estate planning and issues relating to long-term care, including Medicaid planning.
 Sharon also works with the families of disabled children and adults to set up special needs trusts.

 When she is not practicing law, Sharon enjoys walking her dogs, reading, and spending time with her husband and two adult children.

 You can reach Sharon by email at firstname.lastname@example.org and by phone at 206-735-3177, ext.
 2.